jeremiah-k/mmrelay-wiki/Home.md

 ### Matrix

 Matrix is an open standard for decentralized communication.
 It is designed to provide a secure and decentralized messaging platform that is interoperable across different services and devices.
-Matrix is used by a wide range of platforms, including Riot, Element, and Jitsi.
+It's often used an open-source alternative to Telegram or Discord, but because of its very open nature there is an incredibly wide range of applications that can built on top of it.

 ### Meshtastic <=> Matrix Relay